melikpehlivanov/AuctionSystem/README.md

 [![Build status](https://dev.azure.com/melikpehlivanov/AuctionSystem/_apis/build/status/AuctionSystem-ASP.NET%20Core-CI)](https://dev.azure.com/melikpehlivanov/AuctionSystem/_build/latest?definitionId=-1)

 ## Branches
-1. **master** - stable version of the application.
-Used Clean Architecture principles with CQRS and MediatR.
-This branch also includes SPA application with ASP.NET Core Api.
-Down below you will find more information about Clean Architecture.
+1. **master** - as this was one of the first projects I've developed, I decided to refactor the project in my free time.
+I've used CQRS pattern with MediatR.
+The mvc project is the same, I just built an API gateway, a new SPA and improved abstraction by using Clean Architecture.
+Down below you will find more information about the Clean Architecture.
-2. **mvc-with-services**
+2. **mvc-with-services** - simple mvc project

 ## Clean Architecture